-In order to measure the performance of U.S. target firms after they are acquired, we focus on the accounting measure of operating income before depreciation, amortization and taxes (OIBD).
+In order to measure the profitability of U.S. target firms after they are acquired, we focus on the accounting measure of operating income before depreciation, amortization and taxes (OIBD).
 In order to control for the relative size of the target firm, we scale OIBD by total assets, thus focusing on return on assets (ROA).
-We also track changes in other aspects of target firm operations, such as investment, employment, and sales following the acquisition.
+We also track changes in other aspects of target-firm operations, such as property, plant and equipment, employment, and sales following the acquisition.